-In some situation your server’s userdata files (/var/cpanel/userdata/ directory comprises for each account) may get corrupted or can be entirely missing.
+In some situations your server’s user data files (/var/cpanel/userdata/ directory comprises for each account) may get corrupted or can be entirely missing.

-1. The corrupt userdata directory must be moved to a new location.
+- The corrupt user data directory must be moved to a new location.

 You can do this by using the mv command to move the directory and its contents to a new location.

 - A new user data directory must be created.